PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 $ push-to-codePost --netid -a "assignmentName" -s netID
 ```

-6. If the script throws an error such as `[INFO] Submission: Status of netid inconclusive, output: '[ERROR] '`, try rerunning the above command with the `--overwrite` flag:
+6. If the script throws an error such as `[INFO] Submission: Status of netid inconclusive, output: '[ERROR] '`, try rerunning the above command with the `--overwrite` flag. **Note that all grader comments will be removed.**

 ```
 $ push-to-codePost --netid -a "assignmentName" -s netID --overwrite